Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Fly to Lukla from Kathmandu

-On our first day of the Luxury Everest Base Camp Trek, we will encounter Mt.
-Khumbila, a sacred mountain that has yet to be climbed, and spend the night at Yeti Mountain Home or a similar hotel.
+Start the first day of the Luxury Everest Base Camp Trek with views of Mt.
+Khumbila, a sacred peak that remains unclimbed and holds deep cultural significance for the local community.
+Continue the trek at a steady pace and settle in for the night at Yeti Mountain Home or a similar luxury lodge.

 Practical Tips